 There are two main types of hair used in the alternative hair industry.
-Synthetic and Human.
-Which is perfect for you?
-The answer may be Both.
 Human Hair and Synthetic Hair both have advantages and disadvantages which can make them the right choice in different situations.
-Both are great choices for you just depending on your budget, time, and needs.
-Optimally, you will choose to have both on hand as they each have their superiority!.
-In this article, the LA Wig Company will examin the Pros and the Cons of Synthetic Hair Wigs.
+Both can be great choices for you just depending on your budget, time, and needs.
+Optimally, you will choose to have both on hand as they each have their superiority!
+In this article, the LA Wig Company will examine the Pros and the Cons of Synthetic Hair Wigs.

 What is Synthetic Hair?

-Synthetic wigs are generally easier to take care of owing to the permanent styling.
-A shake and brush is all it takes to maintain the pre-styled look and the wig can be worn instantaneously with no fuss or bother.
+- Low Maintenance: A shake and brush is all it takes to maintain the pre-styled look and the wig can be worn instantaneously with no fuss or bother.
 Women who do not want to be bothered with styling a wig on a daily basis may prefer a synthetic wig.
-For some women, escaping the daily hair care routine is the reason they want to wear a wig in the first place, so a human hair wig would defeat the purpose.

-Synthetic hair wigs are almost always less expensive than those made from human hair with a broad variety of styles and cuts ranging from $100 to $400.
-The cost can allow women to purchase more than one wig at a time without breaking the bank and allow for the convenience of a spare or the indulgence of a wig wardrobe to suit different moods or occasions.
+- Lower Cost: Synthetic hair wigs are almost always less expensive than those made from human hair with a broad variety of styles and cuts ranging from $100 to $400.

-Recent advances in technology have eliminated a lot of the traditional barriers to synthetic hair wigs.
-Quality is reliable and good.
-It is worth at least checking them out before automatically going to a wig made from human hair.
+- Quality: Recent advances in technology have eliminated a lot of the traditional barriers to synthetic hair wigs.
+Quality is excellent and reliable.
+Synthetic wigs are worth a look before committing to the higher cost of human hair wigs.

-Options for coloring synthetic hair wigs are limited and not entirely without risk.
+- Coloring: Options for coloring synthetic hair wigs are limited and not entirely without risk.
 The synthetic wig must be dyed with ink.
-If a wearer uses a regular hair dye, he or she risks the dye running off or bleeding because synthetic wigs have hair that do not absorb a regular hair dye like human hair.
+If a wearer uses a regular hair dye, he or she risks the dye running off or bleeding because synthetic wigs have hair that does not absorb regular dye like human hair.

 Where do I buy good quality Synthetic Wigs?

-There are Pros and Cons related to buying Synthetic Wigs and the LA Wig Company selection of Synthetic Wigs can be found at https://lawigcompany.com/product-category/synthetic-wig/ .
-The Los Angeles Wig Company offers a broad range of Synthetic Wigs from such fine manufacturers such as Jon Renau, Noriko, Rene Of Paris and Raquel Welch.
+The Los Angeles Wig Company offers a broad range of Synthetic Wigs from fine manufacturers such as Jon Renau, Noriko, Rene Of Paris and Raquel Welch.
 Subscribe to Discount Alerts for announcements on Wigs on Sale at the LA Wig Company.